Policy framework: The Renewable Energy Sources Act (EEG)

 These are the key points for EEG amendment:

 As of 1 August 2014, all new installations will be charged a pro rata EEG fee for electricity that operators produce and consume themselves.
-There will be an across-the-board charge of 40 percent of the respective EEG surcharge for all CHP and renewable energy electricity generation systems.
+There will be an across-the-board charge of 40 percent of the respective EEG surcharge for all renewable energy electricity generation systems.
 Other fossil-fuel based autoproducers will be required to pay 100 percent of the EEG surcharge.
 This means that the differentiation between charges for manufacturing and non-manufacturing industry that has existed until now will no longer be applicable.

 The full charge for all new systems commissioned after 1 August 2014 will be attained in three stages: 30 percent by the end of 2015, 35 percent by the end of 2016 and 40 percent of the EEG surcharge as of the year 2017.
 These reduced percentage rates are only applicable in those years.
 After 2017, systems commissioned in the years 2014 to 2016 will also be subject to the 40-percent surcharge.
 This currently corresponds to around 2.5 cents per kWh.